 Table

-In any workplace, employees must have easy access to exits in an emergency.
+In any workplace, employees must have clear and accessible emergency exits to ensure safety during an emergency.
 Blocked exits can create serious safety hazards and put employees at risk.
 A blocked exit is any exit that is not clear and unobstructed.

-It could include exits that are physically blocked by objects, furniture exits that are locked, or exits that are obstructed by debris.
+It could include exits that are physically blocked by objects, furniture, emergency equipment, or egress doors that are locked or obstructed by debris.

 Any of these scenarios could prevent employees from quickly and easily exiting the building in an emergency, so it's essential to keep exits clear at all times.